techgnosis/loki-twitter/README.md

 For Loki and GEL, the URL path needs to be `/loki/api/v1/push`.
 If you are using Grafana Cloud Logs, there will be no path.

 # Other notes
-* The code that streams Tweets from the Twitter API filters out tweets that are not in English on line 50
+* The code that streams Tweets from the Twitter API filters out tweets that are not in English on line 45
-* There is a 100ms wait between each Tweet on line 52 since the API has a tweet limit
+* There is a 1.3s wait between each Tweet on line 47.
+The author's Twitter account has a limit of 2 million tweets a month and 1.3s gives me exactly 2m tweets if the script ran for a whole month.